Pivot Tables from Multiple Tables: 3 Methods Ranked

 Method 2: Power Query Merge (A Huge Step Up)

-Power Query (found under the Data tab as “Get & Transform Data”) is a fantastic tool for data preparation.
-You can load your separate tables into the Power Query editor, use the “Merge Queries” feature to join them based on a common key (like a ProductID), and load the result as a new, single table on a worksheet.
-You then build your pivot table from this new, merged output table.
+Power Query — found under the Data tab as “Get & Transform Data” — is a genuinely capable tool for data prep.
+Load your separate tables into the Power Query editor, use “Merge Queries” to join them on a common key like ProductID, and output the result as one combined table on a worksheet.
+From there, you build your PivotTable off that merged table.

 Why it is a good choice (but not the best):